RotemAvitan/MiniatureMobs/README.md

 # MiniatureMobs
-MiniatureMobs is a plugin that allow you to create custom mobs.
+MiniatureMobs is a Spigot plugin that allows you to create custom mobs.
 You can make your own custom mobs using invisible armor stands, those mobs are able to attack players.

 This resource is free from NMS and reflection.

 # Authors
 Rotem Avitan - RDev_

 # Tools
-https://mrgarretto.com/armorstand/ - used to design the mobs.
+https://mrgarretto.com/armorstand/ - used to design the mobs
 https://haselkern.com/Minecraft-ArmorStand/ - used to rotate and fix positions

 # Premium resources from RDev_